ngdangku/WGC/README.md

 The output will be also in `./experiments`.

+## k2-tree

+The k2-tree is implemented in `./compression/k2tree`, but no experiment is conducted.

 # Visualisation

 This pipeline also contains a script for visualisation the adjacency matrix of web graphs.